johnsibly/asteroid-party/README.md

 kubectl expose deployment asteroid-party --port=3000 --type=NodePort --name=asteroid-party
 ```

-On deploying this, `kubectl get services` shows that there is no external IP set, so we need to set this (change IP to that of your node)
+After deploying `kubectl get services` shows that there is no external IP set so we need to specify this (change IP to that of your node)

 `kubectl patch svc asteroid-party -p '{"spec":{"externalIPs":["192.168.10.53"]}}'`

+Scale back down

+`kubectl scale deploy asteroid-party --replicas=0`